Nick Harrison (Shortland Street): Creation and casting

+Burnett found Nick developed over time into a "boring" character, believing that new writers were incapable of writing for the previously comedic character.
+In signing a contract a couple years following his permanent return, Burnett negotiated more humour to be incorporated into Nick, though he never saw this within the scripts and believed the character became increasingly boring instead.
 In 2005, after 13 years on the show, the character of Nick was axed by producers alongside wife, Waverley Harrison (Claire Chitham).
-The network reportedly did not think the characters were any longer an "asset" to the show.
+Burnett believed the "boring" nature of his character had resulted in storylines drying up, and that the network would be making large cost-cuts through his salary being cut.
 The Harrison family made their last appearance on 17 March 2005.
 Burnett was not surprised at his character's axing and had been ready to move on from the role.
 Though he was not opposed to returning to the soap for one or two guest appearances, he did not think he would be asked back.
 Burnett stayed with the show in the role of a boom operator behind the scenes.
 In 2012, Burnett admitted that he had not been asked to return for the show's 20th anniversary.
 Following an online campaign and petition to reinstate Nick in 2014, Burnett commented that he was open and willing to return.
 In honour of the show's 25th anniversary in 2017, Burnett was asked to reprise his role alongside Chitham.
 The two filmed an appearance for the feature length special which Burnett commented was, "definitely going to be a fun watch".
 Burnett made his reappearance on 25 May 2017.
+Burnett agreed to reprise the role for a guest appearance in late 2022 alongside Chitham, attending makeup and costume-fitting.
+However due to mental health issues, he ultimately pulled out of the return shortly before filming.
+Burnett's on-screen family appeared onscreen regardless.